 What Is the Purpose of an Apostille?

-The purpose of an apostille is to confirm the origin and validity of a document for use in a foreign country that is part of the Hague Convention.
+The purpose of an is to confirm the origin and validity of a document for use in a foreign country that is part of the Hague Convention.
 It serves as proof that the document is legally binding and recognized in the receiving country.
 An apostille verifies the signature, seal, and authority of the document’s issuer.
 This simplifies the process of verifying documents across international borders, eliminating the need for additional legalization or authentication.

 Overall, the purpose of an apostille is to facilitate the acceptance and recognition of documents in foreign jurisdictions, ensuring their legal effectiveness.